Methodological requirements

 Preparation order of Master’s theses

-Master’s theses are prepared under a tutor’s supervision and participation in Master’s seminars.
-The goal of Master’s seminars is to develop research skills of students and provide assistance in their preparation of Master’s theses.
-In order to achieve these goals students’ work in Master’s seminars comprises individual research work; work with a tutor as well as in the group of students and lecturers throughout the second and third semesters of Master’s studies.
+seminars.
+The goal of Master’s seminars is to develop students’ research skills and provide assistance in their preparation of Master’s theses.
+To achieve these goals, students’ work in Master’s seminars comprises of individual research work, working with a tutor as well as in a group of students and lecturers throughout the second and third semesters of Master’s studies.

-The requirements for the Master’s seminars
+The requirements for Master’s seminars (EERS)

 During Master’s seminars a student must: